Here’s the perfect strawberry sorbet recipe to try this summer. It’s light and refreshing and will cool you right down in the warm weather.

 Ingredients and substitution notes

 • Fresh Lime Juice: Freshly squeezed lime juice adds such flavor to this sorbet recipe.
+You could also use fresh lemon juice for a slightly different flavor.

 • Coconut Milk: Use full-fat canned coconut milk for a creamy texture.